w1jtoo/Foogle/README.md

     python foogle.py --help

-### Compile date base
+### Compile data base

   First you need do this:

     python foogle.py compile my_path
-  Will create and fill in sqlite date base and needful files.
+  Will create and fill in sqlite data base and needful files.

 ### Find files